LiliaFramework/Lilia/documentation/docs/libraries/lia.commands.md

 **Purpose**

-Attempts to parse the input text as a command, optionally using `realCommand` and `arguments` if provided.
-If parsed successfully, the command is executed.
+Attempts to parse the input text as a slash command.
+When `realCommand` and `arguments` are supplied they override parsing.
+Missing required arguments trigger [`lia.command.openArgumentPrompt`](#liacommandopenargumentprompt); otherwise the command is executed and logged via `lia.log.add`.
+If the command does not exist the caller is notified.
+The function returns `false` when the text is not treated as a command.

 **Parameters**